-“Main street is thriving,” says Ashley Rice-Gerlach, Cambridge Economic Development director.
+“Main street is thriving,” said Ashley Rice-Gerlach, who serves 18 counties in southwest Nebraska as a business development consultant for the Nebraska Department of Economic Development.
 “Cambridge applies a policy of economic gardening, meaning we nurture each business in the community and focus on attracting one job at a time.”

 Cambridge is not only business-friendly, it’s just plain friendly.
 Newcomers quickly integrate into the Cambridge community, in no small part due to the welcoming atmosphere they find in places like Shirley K’s coffee shop and the TownTalk Restaurant down the street.

 “Visitors and tourists may stop by for coffee or Shirley K’s famous sweet rolls or maybe lunch but they will always find conversation,” Rice-Gerlach said.